ogata-lab/eipl-docs/en/docs/model/SARNN.md

 <!-- #################################################################################################### -->
 ----
 ## Backpropagation Through Time {#bptt}
 We use Backpropagation Through Time (BPTT) to learn the time series of the model[@rumelhart1986learning].
-In RNN, the internal state $h_{t}$ at each time depends on the internal state $h_{t-1}$ at the previous time $t-1$.
-In BPTT, the parameters are updated at each time by calculating the loss at each time and then calculating the gradient backward.
-Specifically, image $i_t$ and joint angle $a_{t}$ are input to the model, and the next state ($\hat i_{t+1}$, $ \hat a_{t+1}$) is output (predicted).
-The mean squared error `nn.MSELoss` of the predictions and true values ($f_{t+1}$, $a_{t+1}$) for all sequences is calculated and error propagation is performed based on the loss value `loss`.
-The parameters at each time are used at all times after that time, so back propagation is performed with temporal expansion.
+In an RNN, the internal state $h_{t}$ at each time step depends on the internal state $h_{t-1}$ at the previous time step $t-1$.
+In BPTT, the parameters are updated at each time step by calculating the loss at each time step and then calculating the gradients backwards.
+Specifically, the model takes input images $i_t$ and joint angles $a_{t}$ and outputs the next state ($\hat i_{t+1}$, $\hat a_{t+1}$).
+The mean squared error (MSE) loss between the predictions and the true values ($f_{t+1}$, $a_{t+1}$) for all sequences is computed using `nn.MSELoss`, and error propagation is performed based on the `loss` value.
+Since the parameters at each time step are used for all subsequent time steps, backpropagation is performed with temporal expansion.

-Lines 47-54 show that SARNN computes not only the image loss and joint angle loss, but also the prediction loss of the attention point.
-Since the true value of the attention point does not exist, the bi-directional loss[@hiruma2022deep] is used to learn the attention point.
-Specifically, the model updates the weights to minimize the loss between the attention point $\hat p_{t+1}$ predicted by the RNN at time $t$ and the attention point $p_{t+1}$ extracted by the CNN at time $t+1$.
-Based on this bidirectional loss, LSTM learns the time-series relationship between attention points and joint angles, which not only eliminates redundant image predictions, but also induces the CNN to predict attention points that are important for motion prediction.
+Lines 47-54 show that SARNN calculates not only the image loss and the joint angle loss, but also the prediction loss of the attention point.
+Since the true value of the attention point is not available, the bidirectional loss [@hiruma2022deep] is used to learn the attention point.
+Specifically, the model updates the weights to minimize the loss between the attention point $\hat p_{t+1}$ predicted by the RNN at each time step and the attention point $p_{t+1}$ extracted by the CNN at the same time step $t+1$.
+Based on this bidirectional loss, the LSTM learns the time-series relationship between attention points and joint angles.
+This approach not only eliminates redundant image predictions, but also encourages the CNN to predict attention points that are critical for motion prediction.

-Also, `loss_weights` weights each modality loss and determines which modality to focus on for learning.
-In deep prediction learning, the joint angles are intensively learned because the predicted joint angles are directly related to the robot's motion commands.
-However, if image information is not sufficiently learned, integrated learning of images and joint angles cannot be performed properly (joint angle prediction corresponding to image information becomes difficult), thus the weighting coefficients must be adjusted according to the model and task.
-In our experience, the weighting factor is often set to 1.0 for all or 0.1 for images only.
+In addition, `loss_weights` assign weights to each modality loss, thus determining the focus of learning for each modality.
+In deep predictive learning, joint angles are learned intensively because they directly affect the robot's motion commands.
+However, if the image information is not adequately learned, the integration of image and joint angle learning may not occur properly, making joint angle prediction corresponding to the image information difficult.
+Therefore, the weighting coefficients need to be adjusted based on the model and the task.
+In our experience, the weighting factor is often set to 1.0 for all modalities or 0.1 for images only.

 ```python title="<a href=https://github.com/ogata-lab/eipl/blob/master/eipl/tutorials/sarnn/libs/fullBPTT.py>[SOURCE] fullBPTT.py</a>" linenums="1" hl_lines="6 47-54"